polleverywhere/sordid-dragon/README.md

 Sordid Dragon
 =============

-jQuery plugin for vertical sorting on touch devices.
+jQuery plugin for vertical sorting on devices that support touch or drag events.

-Does not work on non-touch devices.
+Does not yet fully work on non-touch devices.